EnglishSid/DigitalExplorerSpecs/internalContent/DEAPI's/customerIdeasApi.md

 ### Parameters
 - None

+### Pre-requisites
+To include Ideas from Workgroups, the Workgroup must be assigned to one or more accounts.

 ### Data Model

 ![image](images/CustomerIdeas.PowerBI.png)<br>

-### Pre-requisites
-to include Ideas from Workgroups, the Workgroup must be assigned to one or more accounts.

 ### DataSet